In this guide, I’ll break down all Tesla Model S model years, revealing the top Tesla Model S years to buy and the worst years to avoid.

 Below is a summary chart that combines all the evaluations from the sources mentioned.

-Next, we present a table categorizing all model years of the Tesla Model S into best, neutral, and worst years, offering a succinct and brief comparison.
+Next, we present a table categorizing all model years of the Tesla Model S into best, neutral, and worst years, offering a compact and brief comparison.

 Generation | Best Years | Neutral Years | Worst Years |